 So when I got pregnant, breastfeeding was the one topic I didn’t do much research on.
 Why would I do research on something I was basically an expert on?
 I figured nursing was the least of my worries.
 Boy was I wrong!
 Turns out I highly overestimated my breastfeeding knowledge.

-Below is a list of the 5 things I wish I knew about breastfeeding BEFORE I started breastfeeding.
+5 things I wish I knew about breastfeeding BEFORE I started breastfeeding!

 I am going to risk over-sharing here for the sake of relatability.
 Are y’all ready for some TMI?
 Okay, here it is…I have one inverted nipple.
 And guess what?
 Turns out babies don’t like those.

-Having the nipple shield was seriously a life saver!
+Having the nipple shield was seriously a lifesaver!
 It allowed me to nurse Lily from both breasts and not have to resort to pumping and bottle feeding.
-And also saved me from having some seriously lopsided boobies.
+It also saved me from having some seriously lopsided boobies.

 2. Your milk does not come in right away